aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_mkclipboard.md

 ## MKClipboard              --  send text to clipboard or registers with mouse or keyboard

 ## Desc
-send text to clipboard or registers with mouse or keyboard
+* with mouse or keyboard

 ## See also
 * __blank__